 Since 2014, A-OK (Art for Orcas Kids), has operated as a program under the umbrella of OIEF (Orcas Island Education Foundation).
-A-OK receives grant money from OIEF, OICF (Orcas Island Community Foundation), and ARTSWA (Washington State Arts Commission), as well as from fundraising events, including Clay Café, and private donations to keep the program afloat.
+A-OK receives grant money from OIEF, OICF (Orcas Island Community Foundation), and ARTSWA (Washington State Arts Commission), as well as from fundraising events, including Clay Café, the A-OK “Garage Sale,” and private donations to keep the program afloat.
 In addition, A-OK participates in the OICF Holiday Catalog and the Rosario Festival of Trees.
 Orcas Island School District recognizes art as a state mandated core subject, and supports A-OK by providing a Certified Staff member to work alongside our teaching artists in the art classes.

 A-OK provides talented local artists to work with the classes of the public elementary and middle schools.
 These teaching artists inspire students, and help them bring the visual arts to life through age-appropriate projects.
 The opportunity for students to work with real artists, tap into their imaginations, and create works of their own can be transformative in the lives of our children.

 A-OK brings local artists into the elementary school for 20 weeks.
 Every child (K-5) has a once-a-week art experience, working in a variety of visual arts.
 This has had a profound impact on how students, and classroom teachers, appreciate art.
 In the Fall of 2017, A-OK introduced an art history component called Art Literacy.
 It was developed in Lake Oswego, Oregon, and includes historical background, a slide presentation, and a hands-on project for each unit studied.
 Units of study include master artists throughout history, art from different cultures and countries, and art from a variety of different time periods.
 This program has become an integral part of A-OK art instruction.